qgis/QGIS-Documentation/source/docs/user_manual/processing/commander.rst

    The QGIS Commander

-The Commander is started from the *Analysis* menu or, more practically, by pressing :kbd:`Shift + Ctrl + M` (you can change that default keyboard shortcut in the QGIS configuration if you prefer a different one).
+The Commander is started from the *Processing* menu or, more practically, by pressing :kbd:`Shift + Ctrl + M` (you can change that default keyboard shortcut in the QGIS configuration if you prefer a different one).
 To close it, just press :kbd:`ESC`.
 Apart from executing Processing